Wren6991/Hazard3/Contributing.md

 	* Preferred platforms are the CXXRTL simulator, and the iCEBreaker and ULX3S FPGA SoCs
 	* You can attach a patch for a preferred platform if it is necessary to reproduce the issue
 * All files necessary to reproduce the issue
-	* For software the minimum is an ELF and DIS file for your binary
+	* For software the minimum is an ELF and disassembly file for your binary
 	* Do not strip symbols from ELF files
-	* Please attach source code if possible
+	* Please attach source code if possible (but the ELF is more important as I may not be able to reproduce your build exactly)
 * A sequence of bash commands which can be invoked on the above files to reproduce the faulty behaviour

 I develop Hazard3 on the latest Ubuntu LTS release (currently 24.04) and testing your reproduction on this platform is much appreciated.